Skip to main content

 It's pretty uncommon these days, but we have encountered cases where connected accessories somehow get in the way of your touchscreen interactions.
 So, if you're using wired headphones or even just a charger, try disconnecting those and seeing if your touchscreen begins working properly.
 Be sure to restart your iPhone after disconnecting the accessory to be certain you've covered all the bases.

-While our experience suggests this is more likely to happen with older Lightning accessories due to the unique way Apple's proprietary Lightning port works, we can't say for sure that the USB-C port on the new iPhone 15 models is immune to problems in this area, so it's worth a try even if you're using an industry-standard USB-C accessory like a charger or external storage device.
+While our experience suggests this is more likely to happen with older Lightning accessories due to the unique way Apple's proprietary Lightning port works, we can't say for sure that the USB-C port on the iPhone 15 and newer models is immune to problems in this area, so it's worth a try even if you're using an industry-standard USB-C accessory like a charger or external storage device.

 If your device's touchscreen begins working after any such accessory is removed, then it's likely you've found the culprit.
 Try replacing the accessory with an alternative to see if things improve.
 However, if you experience touchscreen problems when any accessory is connected to the Lightning or USB-C port, regardless of type, then there's likely a deeper problem that will require one of the software or hardware fixes in the following sections — or may even require that you contact Apple to get your hardware serviced or replaced.